6 Essential Parts of a Solid Content Curation Strategy11 min read

 - Highlighting your favorite quote

-Adding this extra value shows your followers exactly why they should read, watch, or listen to what you’re posting.
+Adding this extra value shows your followers why they should read, watch, or listen to what you’re posting.
 Think about the Robinhood Snacks newsletter.
 It links to the content they’ve curated, but it’s all written in their brand personality’s style.

 It shows they know exactly what they’re talking about.
 They’ve curated content, digested it fully, and are now telling you about it in their own words.
 It gives them credibility and makes them feel trustworthy.

-It’s not hard to do.
+Sticking to your content curation strategy isn’t hard to do.
 It just needs you to put in a little time and effort.
 That’s where a lot of people get it wrong.
 Tools can help out massively, but they don’t have that human touch.